If you'd like to listen to DW's music while you browse the site Click here to open a new window

 Interviews with Eric Clapton, Don White and others on YouTube

-JJ Cale once said about DW "... when I came back from California broke, Don gave me a job.
+JJ Cale once said about Don "... when I came back from California broke, Don gave me a job.
 He was a country singer-songwriter and he is really good.
 You know when country music went from strictly country to country boogie? ...
 Don was doing that before anybody.
-He went to Nashville for a while.
-He is up there around my age, and he’s got a couple of songs that would kill you, man.
-It is an independent thing, kind of a local Tulsa thing, and no one will ever hear it."
+He went to Nashville for a while. ... and he’s got a couple of songs that would kill you, man."

 What the reviewers of the new CD had to say about DW: